Frequently Asked Questions

-Our Sixth Form Open Evening is on Tuesday 13 October 2020.
+Our Sixth Form Open Evening is a virtual event on Tuesday 13 October 2020.

 Our Deputy Head, with responsibility for Sixth Form, is Sophie Bradshaw.
 Full details of the application process are in our Sixth Form Admissions Guide.
 If you have any specific questions regarding Sixth Form provision, please email firstname.lastname@example.org and your questions will be forwarded to Mrs Bradshaw.